 Defensive backs in football are defensive players whose primary responsibility is to cover the pass.
 There are different defensive backs that coaches will use to cover wide receivers.

-In this article, we will show you how to play defensive back and the different types of defensive back positions.
+This article will show you how to play defensive back and the different defensive back positions.

 What Are Defensive Backs In Football?